Friday, 3 July 2009

 "Sometimes there isn’t a hugely open debate about this.
 I don’t think I’ve ever met anyone who believes that human activity is not affecting the planet, but there are a lot of people who will not speak out about the real issues, because they’re concerned they will be branded as Luddite."

-even more naive piece about what BAA is doing that looks as if it was written by BAA's press office:
+An honest debate would be great.
+But tacked onto the interview is an even more naive piece about what BAA is doing that looks as if it was written by BAA's press office:

 BAA’s approach is to lead the airport industry in managing emissions, where it has direct control over them.
 Where it does not have direct control, such as over emissions from flights, it seeks to encourage the airline industry and policymakers to tackle climate change.